jiayizhou1022/jiayizhou1022.github.io/_pages/about.md

 Hi!
 My name is **Jiayi Zhou**.

-My research interests include **atmospheric chemistry experiments, flux calculation, model simulation, and the application of machine learning**.
+My research interests include **atmospheric chemistry experiments, field experiments, flux calculation, model simulation, and the application of machine learning**.
 By exploring the underlying mechanisms of atmospheric processes, I aim to contribute to advancing knowledge in this field and address relevant environmental challenges.
 Currently **I am applying for a PhD program**.
 If you would like to know more, please contact me via email (**23210740028@m.fudan.edu.cn**).

 <!-- I am just a rookie, I wanna record some of my progress on this website
 <a href='https://scholar.google.com/citations?user=8Ni9HBQAAAAJ&hl=en&oi=ao'>